 2. Associate the motion of feeding herself with the feeling of fullness.

 4. Enjoy eating.
 Since she was mainly feeding herself, she remained in control to continue eat the things she liked and stop eating anything she didn't like.

-5. Timely exposure to allergenic foods (eggs, dairy, peanuts, wheat).
+5. Early exposure to allergenic foods (eggs, dairy, peanuts, seafood, wheat).

 6. Understand that families eat together.
 The same foods even!